Happy Sisyphus - a metaphor for therapy

 Years ago, when I was in a dark place, I was inspired by Albert Camus' idea that Sisyphus is happy.
 It's the idea that no matter how much has been taken from us or how many bad hands life deals us, we may still make meaning out of it, we may still access our inner resilience.
 We don't have to be defined by our past!
 We don't have to carry the labels that have been given to us, or the guilt and shame that were instilled in us!

 This is why I use 'Happy Sisyphus' as a metaphor for the therapeutic process.
-The boulder represents that which we carry around every day, pulling us down (anxiety, low self-esteem, shame, guilt, regret, false beliefs, negative self-talk, etc.) If we carry this boulder without resolving it, is continues to feel crushing and punishing.
-But if we start to get to know it better, we become free to choose another way.
+The boulder represents that which we carry around every day, pulling us down (anxiety, stress, loss, shame, guilt, regret, etc.) If we carry this boulder without resolving its contents, it continues to feel crushing and punishing.
+But if we get to know it better, we will find it becomes lighter and it allows us to thrive rather than just survive.

 I am here to tell you that we all have this fighting spirit, an essence that cannot be broken, an immense capacity for resilience and growth despite the harshest of environments.